-- Keep trees and plants that will not affect construction or line clearances, where practical - Replace hedgerows and windbreaks (lines of trees and plants around agricultural lands) with compatible vegetation after construction, in consultation with the landowner - Remove vegetation outside of migratory bird breeding season and bat active seasons where practical - Leave root systems intact to maintain soil stability, where practical - Install silt fences and other barriers to protect sensitive features
+- Keep trees and plants that will not affect construction or line clearances, where practical - Replace hedgerows and windbreaks (lines of trees and plants around agricultural lands) with compatible vegetation after construction, in consultation with the landowner - Remove vegetation outside of migratory bird breeding season and bat active seasons where practical - Leave root systems intact to maintain soil stability, where practical - Install silt fences and other barriers to protect sensitive features - Cross fish and aquatic habitat areas during low flow conditions where practical - Continue to consult with regulatory agencies, municipalities and Indigenous communities on detailed

-- Cross fish and aquatic habitat areas during low flow conditions where practical - Keep stream bank vegetation where practical and store materials away from water features - Review potential wildlife habitats and identify locations to put up potential visual mitigation measures, like bird diverters - Restore any woodlands that have been disturbed with compatible vegetation once construction is complete - Undertake a Biodiversity Initiative to offset any habitat loss that can't be avoided or mitigated
+- construction plans and measures to avoid or mitigate effects to wildlife and Species at Risk - Keep stream bank vegetation where practical and store materials away from water features - Review potential wildlife habitats and identify locations to put up potential visual mitigation measures, like bird diverters including in areas close to known Bald Eagle nests - Restore any woodlands that have been disturbed with compatible vegetation once construction is complete - Undertake a Biodiversity Initiative to offset any habitat loss that can't be avoided or mitigated - Manage any temporary soil stockpiles to avoid Bank Swallows nesting

-Most wildlife species with the project area are used to human activities, and they can relocate temporarily to other nearby habitat until construction is over.
+Most wildlife species within the project area are used to human activities, and they can relocate temporarily to other nearby habitat until construction is over.
 Wildlife such as birds and snakes will be taken into account in the design of tower locations, and wetlands will be restored to pre-construction draining patterns once construction is over.

-Along with bats and migratory birds, wildlife and aquatic life in the area includes the Blanding Turtle.
+Wildlife and aquatic life within the area includes bats, migratory birds and the Blanding Turtle, among other species

-Explore more about what we studied and found in Section 7.7.8 of the ESR.
+Explore more about what we studied and found in Section 7.7.8 of the Final ESR.